 Great cooling power for your pet

 My top pick for a dog cooling bed is the Arf Pets Self-Cooling.
-It provides continuous cooling for several hours and only takes 20-minutes to recharge.
+It provides a continuously lower temperature for several hours and only takes 20-minutes to recharge.
 It also doesn't require a freezer, refrigerator or electricity.

 Tossing and turning on a hot mattress isn't pleasant for us humans - but imagine doing it in a fur coat!